lavingiasa/CSCI201Final/Documentation/Design Document Draft.md

 The goal is to showcase all that we have learned over the course of CSCI 201.
 This includes, but is not limited to: Multi-threading, Java based applications, programs using the Swing Javax library, and more.

 More specifically this application will work as a traffic similator that is constantly pulling live data from the server given to us.

 ##Classes:
 ----
 + ###Car:
 	+ This class will represent the cars on the map.
-Each car will be its own thread
+Each car will be its own thread most likely
 	+ #####Parents:
 		+ Runnable: This is because each car will be its own thread and due to Javas rules about multiple inheritence we must impliment this, not inherit it.
-		+ JComponent(?): Each car will be able to draw itself on the map, so it must have the paintComponent method overwritten.
-To let cars draw themselves we need to inherit this class //TO-DO: Double check this.
+		+ JComponent: Each car will be able to draw itself on the map, so it must have the paintComponent method overwritten.
+To let cars draw themselves we need to inherit this class
 	+ #####Functions:
 		+ paintComponent(Graphics g)
 			+ Using the location and speed the cars will draw themselves on that map with the graphics class instance that is passed in
 		+ Getters/Setters for the data
 		+ UpdateLocation:
 			+ Using the location, direction, and speed of the car this method will be called to update the location of the car
-			+ This will also be called and changed when the zoom and/or pan is changed (?)
 		+ Constructor:
 			+ Given the data from the JSON a new car will be created
 	+ #####Data:
 		+ int ID: This is the identification number of the car
 		+ double Speed: This is the speed that the car is currenly going
+		+ int startedTime: This is the time the car was made on the road from the JSON file
 		+ String Direction: This will be the direction the car is heading:
 			+ Acceptable Strings:
 				+ West